-- Sensitivity has been found to be around 82% for MEE. - Normal type A has 100% specificity. - Overall sensitivity of around 80% and specificity of around 90%. - That is good but means we need to interpret results with caution.
+- Sensitivity has been found to be around 82% for MEE. - Normal type A has 100% specificity. - Overall sensitivity of around 80% and specificity of around 90%.

-Questions to you need to ask while assessing the tympanogram
+That is good but means we need to interprQuestions to you need to ask while assessing the tympanogram